Bill W.: Marriage, work, and alcoholism

-A spiritual program for recovery
+Formation of Alcoholics Anonymous

-In November 1934, Wilson was visited by old drinking companion Ebby Thacher.
-Wilson was astounded to find that Thacher had been sober for several weeks under the guidance of the evangelical Christian Oxford Group.
+In November 1934, Wilson was visited by an old drinking companion, Ebby Thacher.
+Wilson was astounded to find Thacher had been sober for weeks under the guidance of the evangelical Christian Oxford Group.
 Wilson took some interest in the group, but shortly after Thacher's visit, he was again admitted to Towns Hospital to recover from a bout of drinking.
-This was his fourth and last stay at Towns Hospital under Silkworth's care and he showed signs of delirium tremens.
+This was his fourth and last stay at Towns under Silkworth's care and he showed signs of delirium tremens.
 There, Bill W had a "White Light" spiritual experience and quit drinking.
 Earlier that evening, Thacher had visited and tried to persuade him to turn himself over to the care of a Christian deity who would liberate him from alcohol.
+He was also given belladonna, which causes hallucinations.
 According to Wilson, while lying in bed depressed and despairing, he cried out, "I'll do anything!
 Anything at all!
 If there be a God, let Him show Himself!"
 He then had the sensation of a bright light, a feeling of ecstasy, and a new serenity.
-He never drank again for the remainder of his life.
+He never drank again for the rest of his life.
 Wilson described his experience to Silkworth, who told him, "Something has happened to you I don't understand.
 But you had better hang on to it".